NiklasPor/ngrx-clean-forms/docs/control-initialization.md

 ## Tuple Initialization

-This initialization method is a shorthand and only supports the following two attributes to be set:
+This initialization method is a shorthand and only supports the following three attributes to be set:

 -   `value: T`
 -   `validators?: Validator[]`
+-   `disabled?: boolean`

 #### Without validators